Planning Institute of British Columbia: Overview

+Governance

 The Institute is governed by a Council of elected volunteers and consists of eleven voting members, elected every two years.
 The Council is composed of eight Full, Fellow, or Retired Members, one Provisional Member representative, and three student representatives (one from each Recognized Planning School/Program in B.C and the Yukon).
 The President and Vice-President are elected by and from the Council following each bi-annual election.
 Council also appoints the officers, committee chairs, and other volunteer representative positions of the Institute.